opencv/opencv/modules/core/doc/basic_structures.rst

 ---------------
 .. cpp:function:: void Mat::addref()

-    Increments the reference counter
+    Increments the reference counter.

-The method increments the reference counter, associated with the matrix data.
-If the matrix header points to an external data (see
+The method increments the reference counter associated with the matrix data.
+If the matrix header points to an external data set (see
 :func:`Mat::Mat` ), the reference counter is NULL, and the method has no effect in this case.
-Normally, the method should not be called explicitly, to avoid memory leaks.
+Normally, to avoid memory leaks, the method should not be called explicitly.
 It is called implicitly by the matrix assignment operator.
-The reference counter increment is the atomic operation on the platforms that support it, thus it is safe to operate on the same matrices asynchronously in different threads.
+The reference counter increment is an atomic operation on the platforms that support it.
+Thus, it is safe to operate on the same matrices asynchronously in different threads.

 .. index:: Mat::release